 Commonly used brand name(s)

 Sodium ferric gluconate complex injection is used to treat iron deficiency anemia (not enough iron in the blood).
 It is used in patients with kidney disease who are receiving dialysis and a medicine called epoetin to prevent anemia.
 Sodium ferric gluconate complex is an iron replacement product.

 Iron is a mineral that the body needs to produce red blood cells.
-When the body does not get enough iron, the number of red blood cells is lower than normal.
+When the body does not get enough iron, it cannot produce the number of normal red blood cells.
 This condition is called iron deficiency (iron shortage) or iron deficiency anemia.

 This medicine is to be given only by or under the direct supervision of a doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of sodium ferric gluconate complex injection in children.
 However, safety and efficacy have not been established in children younger than 6 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sodium ferric gluconate complex injection in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving sodium ferric gluconate complex injection.